y4th4rthh/neura.ai-releases/README.md

 Built with a modern tech stack—**React** for the frontend and **FastAPI (Python)** for the backend—Neura.ai is fast, modular, and scalable.

+**Source code of Neura.ai is proprietary atp check live app through above url**

+**The current repo contains the source code of the landing page of Neura.ai**

 ---
 ## 🌐 Live Preview